fonttools/fontbakery/BRIEF.md

     ~/fonts $ fontbakery-check-collection . ;
     $

-#### 3.2 Web dashboard
+#### 3.1 Web Checker

-In order to develop the collection to the point all families and fonts pass all tests, we will develop a web dashboard that shows their progress against this goal.
-It will allow a set of upcoming projects to measure their quality, and a 'burn down' chart towards their launch in the directory.
+In order to make it as easy as possible for font designers to check their fonts with Font Bakery (see parts 2.1 and 2.2 above) we will develop a web checker that allows users to drop fonts on a web page and see the results of the checking.

-A live report about the quality of a font project will encourage test-driven-development for fonts.
+A live report about the quality of a font project encourages test-driven-development for fonts.
 Contracts can specify that projects must pass to be considered complete.

+A prototype for this is available at <https://fontbakery.appspot.com>

+#### 3.3 Web Dashboard

+In order to develop the collection to the point all families and fonts pass all tests, we will develop a web dashboard that shows their progress against this goal with a table with rows for families and columns for stages of development with relevant information.

+Those stage cells may pop-up or link to more detailed information about that stage, such as 'burn down' charts showing the family's status towards being without any issues.
+Those stage cells will also indicate the aggregate progress of the collection towards being without any issues.

+It will also allow a set of upcoming projects to measure their quality, and a 'burn down' chart towards their launch in the directory.

+There are 6 stages of progress for a set of TTF files:

+1. the font developer's workstation
+2. the font developer's Github repo
+3. the font developer's Github repo's release page (often a hand-crafted ZIP)
+4. the github.com/google/fonts repo
+5. the Google Fonts staging server
+6. the Google Fonts production servers

+The current command-line and web applications are suitable for (1) and Marc Foley's "gfregression" web application (<https://github.com/m4rc1e/gfregression>) can compare fonts in (1) with fonts in (5).

 The dashboard will integrate with the Github Issues API, to make it convenient to create and track issues based on our reports.